lif31up/prototypical-network/README.md

 ## Technical Highlights

 ### Prototyping
 It optimizes the embedding space to create distinct class prototypes.
-These prototypes are calculated using mean values and are resampled during each iteration.
+These prototypes are calculated using mean of the sample value and processed during each epochs.

 ```python
 def get_prototypes(support_set):
   prototypes = list()